 Parental control apps allow you to limit how much time your child spends online, restrict access to certain apps or websites, and keep track of where your child is.
-There are a number of different parental control apps available on Android and iOS, including FamilyTime, OurPact, Kaspersky Safe Kids, and others.
+There are a number of different parental control apps available on Android and iOS, including in-built options and powerful subscription-based services.

 ESET Parental Control

 ESET has a decent parental control app, but it’s just for Android devices.
 The free version offers web guards, app blocking, time limits on games, and basic reporting.
 The premium version gives you website blocking, location tracking, parental messaging, and more detailed reports about what they’re doing.
 The parental message feature is a clever idea.
 It allows you to send out a message that your child is required to respond to before he or she can continue using the phone.
 You can try the premium features for free for 30 days, but then it costs $30 per year, per device.